 Prevention with immunisation

-Immunisation is an effective way of preventing Japanese encephalitis in people travelling to affected areas.
+Immunisation is an effective way of preventing Japanese encephalitis in people travelling to affected areas or if you live or work with pigs.
+Vaccination is also recommended for people who work with or are exposed to mosquitoes.

 Immunisation for overseas travellers